•11th season at Virginia

-Wilson was the 2010 United States Track and Field and Cross Country Coaches Association (USTFCCCA) Southeast Region Assistant Coach of the Year and has been part of two Mid-Atlantic Region Coaching Staff’s of the Year and seven conference coaching staff’s of the year.
+Wilson was the 2010 and 2020 United States Track and Field and Cross Country Coaches Association (USTFCCCA) Southeast Region Assistant Coach of the Year and has been part of two Mid-Atlantic Region Coaching Staff’s of the Year and seven conference coaching staff’s of the year.

 Wilson coached Jordan Scott to a national triple jump title at the 2019 NCAA Indoor Championships, capturing the first national title by a male ACC competitor in the event.
 Scott’s performance earned him the title of USTFCCCA Southeast Regional Athlete of the Year and ACC Performer of the Year.
 Bridget Guy made history becoming the first indoor female pole vaulter in school history, with a fifth-place finish at the national championships.

 At the 2019 NCAA Outdoor Championships, Wilson’s athletes recorded three All-American honors as Scott finished second in the triple jump, Guy finished fourth in the pole vault and Kelly McKee placed fifth in the triple jump.
 Additionally, Scott captured the ACC title in the long jump and triple jump, and Guy recorded the conference title in the pole vault.
-Guy was named UVA’s IMP Award recipient as the school’s top female athlete of the year, while Scott was named the USTFCCCA Southeast Regional Athlete of the Yer, ACC Performer of the Year and ACC Meet Field MVP.
+Guy was named UVA’s IMP Award recipient as the school’s top female athlete of the year, while Scott was named the USTFCCCA Southeast Regional Athlete of the Year, ACC Performer of the Year and ACC Meet Field MVP.

 Wilson’s athletes set three school records during the 2017-18 season with Bridget Guy (pole vault), McKee (triple jump) and Jordan Scott (triple jump), setting UVA records in events.
 Guy earned All-America honors in the pole vault, finishing fourth in the event at the outdoor championships.
 McKee captured second-team All-America in the triple jump while Scott recorded the national honor in the triple jump during the indoor (honorable mention) and outdoor (second-team) seasons.